AICLOUDK/full-stack-web/README.md

 **Frontend** is what users see and interact with directly in their web browsers.
 It involves creating the visual elements, layout, and user experience using technologies like **HTML**, **CSS**, and **JavaScript**.
 Modern frontend development often uses frameworks and libraries like **React**, **Angular**, or **Vue.js** to build dynamic and responsive interfaces.
 For example, designing buttons, forms, and displaying data fetched from the backend are part of frontend development.

-*(Add explain: Image of a webpage layout with buttons, forms, and visuals)*

 ---